Star Trek Voyager (VOY) Season 1

 Remarkable maneuver: In the mirroring interior of the asteroid a weak phaser beam is fired and reflected from the walls until it hits and thereby reveals the real Vidiian ship.

-replenish the ship's energy sources turns out a giant lifeform.
+nebula, however, turns out a giant lifeform.

 Voyager's intrusion has hurt the creature, and despite the ship's